csmithDWE/Shortage-Report-Comparison/README.txt

 is non-position dependent (i.e., a value of C15 on source file matching C20 on destination is possible, witht the comment carried to the appropriate row of the destination file).

-The .exe file and its related dependcies can be generated using the auto-py-to-exe library if needed.
+The .exe file and its related dependcies can be generated using the auto-py-to-exe library if needed by running the folloiwing command in a terminal: python -m auto_py_to_exe